tayloraleach/JavaScript-Is-Neat/README.md

 }
 ```

-This code, on the other hand, returns `undefined` because of the _function expression_ being hoisted and has no value due to the function returning before the value is set.
+This code, on the other hand, returns `undefined` because of the _function expression_ is being hoisted and has no value due to the function returning before the value is set.